mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 date: 2024-03-27
 ---

 Alrighty then, let's talk GitOps.

 I think it's pretty neat that you can push all your manifests to Git, and just like that, your cluster auto-magically syncs up seamlessly.
 I also think it's a bit of a pain to push **all** manifests to git, since among those manifests lurk some secrets that definitely shouldn't be out there for the world to see.

-So, in this blog post, alongside the video I've put together, I'm delving into one of the solutions that allows us to simply push those secret files to git without worrying about them.
+So, in this blog post, alongside the video I've put together, I'm going over one of the solutions that allows me to simply push those secret files to git without worrying about them.

 ## Context

-So, the reason I'm writing this blog post and making the video right now and not later is because in one of my previous blogs/videos I left you on a bit of a cliffhanger.
-Remember that deep dive we took into Talos Linux in one of my previous videos?
+So, the reason I'm writing this blog post and making the video right now instead of later is because in one of my previous blogs/videos I left you on a bit of a cliffhanger.
+Remember that deep dive we took into Talos Linux in the last video?
 If not, no worries, I've got you covered.
 You can catch up on it [here](https://mirceanton.com/posts/2023-11-28-the-best-os-for-kubernetes).

 Now, one of the key highlights I kept rambling on about was the fact that we can store the entire OS config in a YAML file and then simply push it to Git.
 While that does sound great, here's the catch: by the end of that video, those files weren't really ready for the `git push`.